aIntroduction

 Job Rotation and Stretch Assignments

-Encouraging employees to take on challenging assignments and experience different roles within the organisation can significantly contribute to their growth.
-Job rotations and stretch assignments provide individuals with opportunities to develop new skills, expand their knowledge base, and gain insights into various aspects of the business.
-By stepping out of their comfort zones, employees learn to adapt to diverse work environments, enhancing their problem-solving abilities and increasing their versatility.
-These experiences not only enrich their professional skills but also boost their confidence, making them well-rounded professionals capable of handling multifaceted challenges.
+Encouraging employees to take on challenging assignments and experience different organisational roles can significantly contribute to their growth.
+Job rotations and stretch assignments allow individuals to develop new skills, expand their knowledge base, and gain insights into various aspects of the business.
+Employees learn to adapt to diverse work environments by stepping out of their comfort zones, enhancing their problem-solving abilities and increasing their versatility.
+These experiences enrich their professional skills and boost their confidence, making them well-rounded professionals capable of handling multifaceted challenges.

 Continuous Feedback and Performance Management